 As currently drafted, the definition of "eligible derivatives party" is consistent with the anticipated definition of that term in the future version of the Business Conduct Instrument, with modifications made to address comments received.
-The definition is also generally consistent with the current regulatory regimes in the U.S. and Canada in relation to OTC derivatives.
-4 In addition, the eligible
+The definition is also generally consistent with the current regulatory regimes in the U.S. and Canada in relation to OTC derivatives.4 In addition, the eligible

-4 See, for example, the definition of "eligible contract participant" under the U.S. Commodity Exchange Act and the Securities Exchange Act of 1934 applicable to CFTC and SEC swap dealers and major swap participants, the definition of "qualified party" in Alberta Blanket Order 91-507 Over-the-Counter Derivatives, the definition of "qualified party" in British Columbia Blanket Order 91-501 Over-the-Counter Derivatives, the definition of "qualified party" in Manitoba Blanket Order 91-501 Over The Counter Trades in Derivatives, the definition of "qualified party" in New Brunswick Local Rule 91-501 Derivatives, the definition of "qualified party" in Nova Scotia Blanket Order 91-501 Over The Counter Trades in Derivatives, the definition of "accredited counterparty" in section 3 of the Quebec Derivatives Act, and the definition of "qualified party" in Saskatchewan General Order 91-908 Over-the-Counter Derivatives.
+4 See, for example, the definition of "eligible contract participant" under the U.S. Commodity Exchange Act and the Securities Exchange Act of 1934 applicable to CFTC and SEC swap dealers and major swap participants, the definition of "qualified party" in Alberta Blanket Order 91-507 Over-the-Counter Derivatives, the definition of "qualified party" in British Columbia Blanket Order 91-501 Over-the-Counter Derivatives, the definition of "qualified party" in Manitoba Blanket Order 91-501 Over The Counter Trades in Derivatives, the definition of derivatives party concept is similar to the definition of "permitted client" in National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103), with a few modifications intended to reflect the different nature of derivatives markets.5

+[&]quot;qualified party" in New Brunswick Local Rule 91-501 Derivatives, the definition of "qualified party" in Nova Scotia Blanket Order 91-501 Over The Counter Trades in Derivatives, the definition of "accredited counterparty" in section 3 of the Quebec Derivatives Act, and the definition of "qualified party" in Saskatchewan General Order 91-908 Over-the-Counter Derivatives.